Michele0303/Michele0303/README.md

 **About Me!**

 - 👨🏽‍💻 Michele, 21 years old
-- 🖥️	I'm interested in Programming & Web Application Security
+- 🖥️ Interested in Programming & Web Application Security
-- 🌱 I’m currently learning <a href="https://go.dev/">Go</a>
+- 🌱 Currently learning <a href="https://go.dev/">Go</a>
+- 💭 Living the Indie Hacker Dream

 <!-- - 💬 Ask me about anything <a href="https://t.me/Michele0303">here</a> -->

 <h2>🌳 Connect with me:</h2>